 “Is it possible to apply for a rental property without viewing it in person?
 I work full time and can’t make viewings during the day”.

-We asked Senior Property Manager at Nicholas Lynch Rentals, Heidi Sparks, whether it was possible to apply for a rental without viewing it first.
+We asked Rental Department Manager at Nelson Alexander Real Estate, Heidi Sparks, whether it was possible to apply for a rental without viewing it first.

 “Most agencies have the same policy, which is that they will not approve an application if you have not physically inspected the property,” Heidi said.

 “It is too risky to allow someone to rent a property sight unseen as too much could go wrong.”

 If attending a weekday inspection is impossible, Heidi said it’s always worth asking whether there’ll be a Saturday open you can make.

 “Otherwise, if you have a family member or friend who can view it on your behalf, they will allow this,” she said.

 - Do your research on the area.
 Thoroughly inspect all photos you can find of the property online, look closely at Google Street View, neighbourhood and backyard to make sure the property will suit you.

 - Ask a friend, colleague or family member to inspect the property on your behalf.

 - Consider booking accommodation for a night before the inspections in the city you’re moving to.
 You can arrange the inspections for the day you arrive, decide on the one you like and send in your application.